joshdabosh/writeups/DawgCTF2020/README.md

 b1c placed 3rd.

-We got stuck on some guess challs which were annoying.
+We mostly got stuck on a certain guess challenge which was annoying.
-Also, there were 29 occurences of the word "guess" in their official writeups repo :thinking:.

 Don't feel like doing detailed writeups but here's one for a decent challenge, `Benford's Law Firm, LLC`.